Hexworks/hexworks-site/_tutorials/2019-06-21-how-to-make-a-roguelike-weapons-and-armor.md

 1. Create a `Property` for both *weapon* and *armor* and initialize both with initial values
 2. Add shorthands for `attackValue` and `defenseValue`.
 Note that both types can have attack and defense values to make it more interesting
-3. Add a function to *equip* a *weapon* from a given *inventory*
+3. Add a function to *equip* a *game combat item* from a given *inventory*
-4. And the same for *armor*
-5. And an implementation for `toComponent`.
+4. And an implementation for `toComponent`.
 This might seem a lot of code but we just create `Component`s here for displaying this `Attribute` on the sidebar, there is not much logic in there

 ## Adding Weapons and Armor